More views

 EDITORIAL

 In his book on Johan Barthold Jongkind published in 1927, Paul Signac writes: “Watercolour is merely a means of notation, a kind of memorandum, a rapid and fertile process enabling a painter to enrich his repertoire with elements too transient to be fixed by the slow process of oil painting.
 A cloudy sky is a magnificent whole, but one that is perpetually distorted”.
 These words resonate like a distant echo of the traditional approach to watercolour, once regarded as a simple tool for capturing the ephemeral and sketching fleeting impressions.
 As we all know, things are very different today.
 Over the decades, the approach to watercolour has undergone a radical transformation.
 It has become an art form in its own right, embracing a wide range of styles and techniques, from hyperrealism to abstraction and pushing the boundaries of artistic expression.
 Today, artists use watercolour to create works of astonishing diversity, from Arcadian landscapes to vibrant portraits, from abstract compositions to detailed illustrations.
 To convince yourself of this, simply look at the list of artists featured in the latest issue of The Art of Watercolour.
 Whether it’s Xavier Swolfs’ tireless exploration of new media, Carrie Waller’s chiaroscuro still lifes, or Paul Wang’s lively brushwork as he navigates the bustling streets of Vietnam, each artist has found in watercolour a means of capturing and sharing their unique vision of the world, transcending cultural boundaries and individual differences.

 Watercolour has become a versatile medium, capable of capturing the complexity of the world around us and the infinite nuances of the human experience.
 It also serves as a bridge, connecting shared passions, as demonstrated by the vibrant gatherings at events like the Breizh Aquarelle Biennial in Brittany and Fabriano InAcquarello in Italy.
 Hugo Pratt, another great Italian artist, once wrote: “A watercolour is not a story, it is the translation of a sensation, a memory, a state of mind.”
 These words perfectly capture the essence of watercolour: a form of artistic expression that transcends words, embodying the very core of our humanity with simple, captivating beauty.
+Happy reading.

 The editorial team.